 - Playa del Cristo, which is located within the city borders, west of the port;

-- Playa de la Rada, which runs along the historic centre and ends at the waterfront and Paseo Maritimo; and
+- Playa de la Rada, which runs along the historic center and ends at the waterfront and Paseo Maritimo; and

-- Playa del Padrón, located 1.5km east of the city centre, famous for its 2km-long beach and crystal clear waters.
+- Playa del Padrón, located 1.5km east of the city center, is famous for its 2 km-long beach and crystal clear waters.